winxp5421/crackthecon_submit/README.md

 # crackthecon_submit
-Submittion example for the CracktheCon contest
+Submission example for the CracktheCon contest